Saint Helena: Economy

 The island had a monocrop economy until 1966, based on the cultivation and processing of New Zealand flax for rope and string.

 A 2019 report states that "by the 1970s, a majority of Saints were working abroad and sending money home".

 Saint Helena's economy is now developing, but is almost entirely sustained by aid from the British government.
 The public sector dominates the economy, accounting for about 50% of gross domestic product.
-However, the commencement of regular air services demonstrates rise in tourism, and the Government is encouraging investment on the Island, as can be shown by their Investment Policy and Strategy and the investment prospectus for potential investors.
-In 2019, Saint Helena achieved its first-ever "Investment Grade" credit rating, a credit rating of BBB- (stable), from global credit-rating agency Standard & Poors (S&P).
+However, the start of regular air services has led to a rise in tourism, and the Government is encouraging investment on the island, as shown by their Investment Policy and Strategy and the investment prospectus for potential investors.
+In 2019, Saint Helena achieved its first-ever "Investment Grade" credit rating, a credit rating of BBB− (stable), from global credit rating agency Standard & Poors (S&P).

-In 2019, the estimated average annual salary was only about 8,000 Saint Helena pounds (about US$10,000.)
+In 2019, the estimated average annual salary was only about 8,000 Saint Helena pounds (about US$10,000).

-Saint Helena's Sustainable Economic Development Plan, 2018–28, was developed using more than six months of local and international consultation in 2017 to 2018.
-The document represents a 10-year plan to kick-start the economy after Saint Helena established air access and fibre connectivity and moved away from relying purely on tourism for growth, announcing a desire to "increase exports, and decrease imports".
+Saint Helena's Sustainable Economic Development Plan, 2018–28, was developed using more than six months of local and international consultation in 2017–2018.
+The document represented a 10-year plan to kick-start the economy after Saint Helena established air access and fibre connectivity and moved away from relying purely on tourism for growth, announcing a desire to "increase exports, and decrease imports".
 The SEDP stated that the island's comparative advantages are its natural resources and geography, its status as a British Overseas Territory, its currency, relatively inexpensive labour and property costs, and low crime.
 Targeted export growth sectors include tourism, fisheries, coffee, satellite ground stations, remote workers and digital nomads, academia, research and conferences, liquor, wines and beers, ship registry and sailing qualifications, traditional products, honey and honey bees, and its use as a film location.
 Growth sectors for import substitution include agriculture, timber, bricks, blocks, minerals and rocks, and bottled water.